-This is s continuous on line process where the tube mill with set of water cooled rollers .
+This is s continuous online process where the tube mill with a set of water-cooled rollers.

-Megatherm solid state high frequency welders developed for the market is a high reliable machine.
+Megatherm solid-state high-frequency welders developed for the market is a highly reliable machine.
 With its current fed inverter design our welder is capable of welding carbon steel, stainless steel, aluminum and copper tubes.
-Excellent power control and regulation allows perfect matching with mill speed.
+Excellent power control and regulation allow perfect matching with mill speed.